-However, despite the mentioned developments, we believe that there is still room for improvement of the model itself, as well as harmonization of the model and the Implementation description.
+However, despite the above-mentioned shifts that have been adopted and refined in the model and descriptively, we believe that there is still room for improvement of the model itself, and also, the model and the Description of the Implementation should be completely aligned.
 This primarily refers to the transparency of the model in Excel and the method of calculating correction factors.
 Accordingly, below are presented the findings we have reached, as well as other recommendations for improvements.